 Electricity and its workings are invisible (so is Spirit).
 God is no respecter of persons (Acts 10:34, Romans 2:11) and neither is electricity.
 Unlike God, electricity is not a sentient entity, so the comparison is not strictly equivalent, but enough to convey certain salient points.

 Electricity conducts itself where it will and demands respect and obedience in handling.
 Violate that respect and you will get fried and perish without mercy.
 Respect it and wisely observe its rules and you shall live, and you will benefit from the blessings of its energy.
 Such also is a similitude in comparing the goodness and severity of God.
-The big difference between the two is this: God is Holy, and God is an eternal living entity that thinks.
-Electricity is a no-brainer in its ways.
+The big difference between the two is this: God is Holy, and God is an eternal living entity that thinks and has a heart.
+Electricity is a no-brainer and is heartless.
 Did you know that a bird can land on a typical high-voltage cable carrying thousands of volts and suffer no harm?
 Why?
 Because under that specific circumstance, the bird becomes one with the voltage potential of the wire.
 But let the bird simultaneously make contact to an object with a different potential, while also sitting on that wire, and it will be instantaneously be flashed into flaming molecules of biological residue.
 Why?
 Because you can’t be in contact with both a high-voltage potential and a lower or no voltage potential at the same time.
 In a similar way, you can’t be one with a holy God and be unholy at the same time.

 When Lucifer (Isaiah 14:12) rebelled against God and attempted to usurp God’s glory and place of holy sovereignty, Lucifer and the entire ancient creation of the heaven and Earth under his stewardship were no longer at one with the Spirit of God.
 At that point, sin was created (a difference of potential, if you will), and across that conductor of action the fiery wrath of God was unleashed against the person of Lucifer and all things under him within the creation.